mok4ry/coffee-code-book/code-submissions/area-of-a-polygon/README.md

 The `clean` target will remove the `./bin` directory.

 ### In the Book
-I imagine this code snippet be put in the book as follows (cuts out boring parts and test code while showing language-specific structure):
+I imagine this code snippet being put in the book as follows (cuts out boring parts and test code while showing language-specific structure):

 ```scala
 object AreaPolygon {